aws-samples/sagemaker-crop-yield-counterfactuals/README.md

 ### Data preparation

-*  If you want to prepare your own dataset with ground-level observations, please follow the approach described within the [Simulated dataset of corn response to nitrogen over thousands of fields and multiple years in Illinois](https://www.sciencedirect.com/science/article/pii/S2352340921010283) article.
+* To prepare your own database with simulated field experiments, please follow the approach described within the [Simulated dataset of corn response to nitrogen over thousands of fields and multiple years in Illinois](https://www.sciencedirect.com/science/article/pii/S2352340921010283) article.
 The simulated dataset used in this study was generated with the [APSIM](https://www.apsim.info/) simulator.

 ### Model outputs

-* Corn yield estimates (10 km x 10 km cells)
-* Counterfactual and interventional analysis of corn response to nitrogen (10 km x 10 km cells)
+* Counterfactual analysis of corn response to nitrogen (for each 10 km x 10 km cell)

 ### Algorithms